Learn more about Joint Replacement Surgery at Brigham and Women's Hospital.View More Info »

 BWH offers many innovative replacement surgery techniques.
 In addition to surgery to replace damaged hips and knees, we also provide:

 Some patients with less severe joint damage may be able to eliminate or delay joint replacement surgery with joint repair techniques.
 In addition, cartilage repair surgery is available for patients who have early arthritis in the knee or whose cartilage is wearing away.

-In this video, R. John Wright, MD, Clinical Director, Department of Orthopaedic Surgery, presents information on a newly launched standardized process at Brigham and Women's Hospital that results in reliably better outcomes for joint replacement patients.
+In this video, one of our surgeons, presents information on a newly launched standardized process at Brigham and Women's Hospital that results in reliably better outcomes for joint replacement patients.
 From initial consult to treatment following surgery and follow-up calls after discharge, the process has shown similar early trends in reducing pain scores and length of stay and increasing patient satisfaction.

 For patients seeking surgery for replacement or repair of damaged joints, BWH has a staff of more than 25 orthopaedic specialists at four locations in the greater Boston area.
 Our orthopaedic surgery staff provides patients with expert, comprehensive care, and encourages patient to be active participants in their own care and recovery.
 The Department of Orthopaedic Surgery is part of the BWH Orthopaedic and Arthritis Center of Excellence, where every year our specialists in orthopaedic surgery, physiatry, rheumatology, and rehabilitation, work together with dedicated nurses, physician assistants, and other professionals, to provide state-of-the-art assessment and treatment for thousands of patients.

 BWH Research on innovative orthopaedic treatment, including joint replacement surgery